May is Skin Cancer Awareness Month

 Make a donation in support of the Foundation.
-Our 2019 Destination: Healthy Skin mobile education program travels around the country from May to August, visiting 18 cities, providing skin cancer information and free screenings.
+Our 2020 Destination: Healthy Skin mobile education program travels around the country from June to August, providing skin cancer information and free screenings.
 For just $15, you can buy a mile on our journey and help support this lifesaving program.

 Connect With Us

 Connect with us on Facebook, Twitter and Instagram and join in the conversation.
 We are the leading resource for skin cancer information and news.
 When you follow us, you can be sure that you’re getting accurate information from leading medical experts.